Mattress Support Layers Explained: A DIY Guide

 Load Distribution & Weight Considerations

 Support layers aren’t one-size-fits-all.
-Heavier sleepers or those sharing a bed require a bit more strategy.
+Heavier sleepers require a bit more strategy.

 • Choose firm or extra-firm coils or latex